-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Nevada is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Nevada is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Nevada is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Nevada who work in office and administrative support (12.49%), management occupations (9.97%), and sales jobs (8.16%).
+There are especially a lot of people living in Nevada who work in management occupations (13.45%), office and administrative support (11.80%), and sales jobs (6.73%).

-The per capita income in Nevada in 2010 was $27,598, which is wealthy relative to Iowa, and upper middle income relative to the rest of the US.
-This equates to an annual income of $110,392 for a family of four.
+The per capita income in Nevada in 2010 was $27,011, which is upper middle income relative to Iowa and the nation.
+This equates to an annual income of $108,044 for a family of four.
 However, Nevada contains both very wealthy and poor people as well.

 The most common language spoken in Nevada is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Scandinavian languages.